Skip to main content

 Leverage technology

 Explore new technologies that can help employees navigate the health care system and stay well.
-This can be as simple reimbursing employees for the purchase of the wearable device like a Fitbit.
+This can be as simple reimbursing employees for the purchase of a wearable device like a Fitbit.

 Consider your culture